Beginner Guitar Class (we offer a Tuesday class for experienced players)

 Includes 11 one hour sessions, the book and all learning materials.

-(For convenience there is a Paypal credit card option–here.)
+(For convenience to reserve your roster spot there is a Paypal credit card option–here.)

 There are no withdrawals/refunds once the class begins